 - Stay away from strong odors.
 Eat in a wellventiated room and get plenty of fresh air. - Many women find cold foods easier to tolerate than hot foods. - Take prenatal vitamins only as directed.
 If they upset your stomach, try taking them before bed or ask your practitioner if you can delay taking them for a few weeks.
-Your health care provider might recommend a multivitamin with less iron or folic acid if your nausea continues. - Avoid coffee.
-It stimulates acid secretion which can make nausea worse. - > Stay hydrated.
+Your health care provider might recommend a multivitamin with less iron or folic acid if your nausea continues. - > Avoid coffee.
+It stimulates acid secretion which can make nausea worse. - Stay hydrated.
 Drink small amounts of liquid throughout the day.
 Dry meals and snacks may minimize nausea, so drink liquids 20-30 minutes before or after your meals and snacks. - Try supplementing vitamin B6.
-Take 25 mg three times a day. - > Wear anti-sea-sickness wrist bands.
-These can be purchased at most pharmacies. - Please read "Use of Medications during Pregnancy and while Breastfeeding," included in this guide (pages 25-27).
+Take 25 mg three times a day. - Wear anti-sea-sickness wrist bands (sea-bands).
+Watch YouTube on how to put them on.
+These can be purchased at most pharmacies. - Please read "Use of Medications during Pregnancy and while Breastfeeding," included in this guide (pages 33-35).